RaulCas/Gut-microbiome/README.md

 bash 16Spipeline_v3_v4.sh R1.fastq R2.fastq Sample_name   ---- For v3-v4 region

+2- Place all sintax and clean fastas in the same folder and remove contaminants (only if necessary):

+bash remove_contaminants.sh

-2- Run steps 1 to 9 of "clean_to_OTUS.sh" in batch.
+3- Run steps 1 to 9 of "clean_to_OTUS.sh" in batch.

-3- Manually prepare and run the command of step 10 in  "clean_to_OTUS.sh".
+4- Manually prepare and run the command of step 10 in  "clean_to_OTUS.sh".

-4- Run the rest of commands of "clean_to_OTUS.sh" in batch.
+5- Run the rest of commands of "clean_to_OTUS.sh" in batch.

+6- Run the diversity analysis commands

-5- After obtaining OTU abundances, diversity analyses, etc, run "pair_samples.py" to compare results of the different primer sets
+7- After obtaining OTU abundances, diversity analyses, etc, run "pair_samples.py" to compare results of the different primer sets